It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 Parkinson’s disease

 Parkinson’s disease causes parts of the brain to become progressively damaged over time.
-Symptoms include involuntary shaking, slow movement, and stiff and inflexible muscles.
+Symptoms include involuntary shaking, slow movement, and stiff, inflexible muscles.

-Unfortunately, both the disease itself and the medications used to treat it can lead to various sleep problems that kickstart a cycle of insomnia and excessive daytime fatigue.
+Unfortunately, both the disease itself and the medications used to treat it can lead to various sleep problems that can kickstart a cycle of insomnia and excessive daytime tiredness.

-This is because people with motor (movement) symptoms often struggle to find comfortable sleeping positions, or may experience nocturnal hallucinations as they try to fall asleep.
+This is because people with motor (movement) symptoms often struggle to find comfortable sleeping positions, or may experience nocturnal hallucinations.
 People with Parkinson’s are also more susceptible to sleep conditions such as REM sleep behaviour disorder, restless legs syndrome, and obstructive sleep apnea.

 Gastrointestinal conditions